htsx/CSC_400/code/README.md

 ## Create a Virtual Environment

-1. Open a terminal or command prompt.
+1. Navigate to the project folder (code folder).
-2. Run the following command to create a virtual environment: python3 -m venv venv
+2. Open a terminal or command prompt.
-3. Navigate to the project folder where the `requirements.txt` file is located.
+3. Run the following command to create a virtual environment: python3 -m venv venv
 4. pip install -r requirements.txt
 5. Activate the virtual environment:
 On macOS/Linux: